 Today’s highly competitive job market demands lawyers who possess both legal and business skills.
-In recognition of the interdisciplinary nature of today’s legal practice, Villanova University School of Law recently launched new learning modules that integrate critical business skills into the core curriculum.
-Under the umbrella of the new Center for Law, Entrepreneurship and Innovation, these week-long modules on business-related issues were held January 13 to 17, 2014.
+In responde to the interdisciplinary nature of today’s legal practice, Villanova University School of Law introduced new learning modules that integrate critical business skills into the core curriculum.
+Under the umbrella of the John F. Scarpa Center for Law and Entrepreneurship, these week-long modules on business-related issues are held each January before the start of the spring semester.

 By partnering with industry experts and leading law firms, Villanova Law designed two innovative courses that directly align with the demands of professional practice.
 The “Business and Financial Literacy for Lawyers” Module (for 1L students) and the “Business Aspects of Law” (for 2L and 3L students) are mandatory for the Class of 2016 and beyond.